devbret/online-opsec/README.md

 * **[Silence](https://silence.im/)** - "*Encrypt your SMS and MMS messages with Silence.
 Improve your privacy, think freely.*"

 ### Operating Systems
+All of the Operating Systems explored below are Linux distributions.

 * **[Arch Linux](https://www.archlinux.org/)** - "*...a Linux distribution for computers with x86-64 processors.
 Arch Linux adheres to five principles: simplicity, modernity, pragmatism, user centrality, and versatility.*" - [Source](https://en.wikipedia.org/wiki/Arch_Linux)
 * **[Debian](https://www.debian.org/)** - "*...a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project, which was established by Ian Murdock on August 16, 1993.*" - [Source](https://en.wikipedia.org/wiki/Debian)
 * **[Fedora](https://getfedora.org/)** - "*...an innovative, free, and open source platform for hardware, clouds, and containers that enables software developers and community members to build tailored solutions for their users.*"